letsencrypt/website/DOCUMENTATION.md

 # Pages parameters

-The code handeling these paramaters is in `layouts/_default/single.html`
+The code handling these parameters is in `layouts/_default/single.html`

 ## `untranslated: 1`